Lenka03/vuejs-search-meals/README.md

 ## Introduction

 This project is a meal searching application built with Vue.js.
+It interacts with the MealDB API using Axios to fetch and display data.

-The application allows users to:
+Key features include:
 - Display random meals
 - Search for meals by name
 - Browse meals by letter